-- 2 For these reasons, FEI requests that the BCUC accept a Class 4 estimate as providing - 3 sufficient information on which to make a determination of whether the Project is in the public - 4 interest.
-This will allow the regulatory process to proceed so that FEI can meet the Project - 5 schedule driven by the Province's replacement of the Pattullo Bridge. - 6 All other information presented in the Application is, or will be, consistent with the CPCN - 7 guidelines. - 8 A draft Procedural Order and draft Final Order are included in Appendices B-1 and B-2 - 9 respectively.
+For these reasons, FEI requests that the BCUC accept a Class 4 estimate as providing sufficient information on which to make a determination of whether the Project is in the public interest.
+This will allow the regulatory process to proceed so that FEI can meet the Project schedule driven by the Province's replacement of the Pattullo Bridge.

+- 19 All other information presented in the Application is consistent with the CPCN guidelines. - A draft Procedural Order and draft Final Order are included in Appendices B-1 and amended B- 2 respectively.